 Make the BEST Buffalo Chicken Meatloaf with this easy recipe!
 This meatloaf is juicy, tender and so incredibly flavorful.
 It's got a kick of heat from the buffalo sauce and spices, but is cooled down with creamy blue cheese on top.
 It's simple to swap out one ingredient to turn this meatloaf into an easy keto meal.

-Add the olive oil to a large skillet over medium heat.
+Add the olive oil to a large skillet on the stove over medium-high heat.
+When the oil is hot, add the diced onions, celery and carrots.
+Cook 4-5 minutes.

-Place the mixture in a loaf pan coated with cooking spray.
+Place the meat mixture in a loaf pan coated with cooking spray.

-Place back into the oven and bake for 20 minutes, or until the internal temperature of the meatloaf reaches 165°F using an instant-read thermometer.
+Place back into the oven and bake for 20 minutes, or until the internal temperature of the meatloaf reaches 165°F using a meat thermometer.

 Notes